 Understanding the settlement payouts can be difficult.
 This is another reason why you’ll want a skilled Knoxville wrongful death attorney representing you.
 They can work to make sure any settlements are paid in the most equitable manner possible.

-Cost of hiring a wrongful death attorney
+What is the cost of hiring a Knoxville wrongful death attorney?

 When you work with Hotz & Associates, P.C. for your wrongful death attorney, you won’t have to worry about any out-of-pocket expenses.
 We work on a contingency fee basis which means we won’t be paid unless you win your case.
 If that happens, we’ll receive a percentage of what you’re awarded.
 This allows you to focus on your healing.